An Italian Villa Wedding Theme Is the Most Romantic Thing I’ve Ever Seen and Here’s the Proof

 Tree-Lined Feast

-Long tables under trees work best when you embrace length fully, guiding guests through the space instead of breaking seating into clusters.
+Long tables under trees work when you commit to the length fully instead of trying to break it up into smaller sections.

 Lakeside Glow

-When your backdrop is water and sky, elevate the tablescape subtly and let the horizon remain the most dramatic element at sunset.
+When your backdrop is water and sky, the smart move is to keep everything else subtle and let the horizon do the dramatic work at sunset.

 Rustic Garden Tables

-If your villa has rustic stone and gardens, keep the wedding grounded with warm lighting and relaxed table styling that feels lived-in.
+If your villa has that weathered stone and established gardens vibe, lean into it with warm lighting and table styling that feels lived-in rather than perfect.

 Courtyard Crystal Glow